The application period for the 66th Patrol Academy opens on January 1, 2018 and closes on June 30, 2018.

-Any applicant having used any illegal drug including, but not limited to marijuana (including any synthetics, waxes or oils), anabolic steroid, methamphetamines, heroin, phencyclidine (PCP), LSD, cocaine, crack cocaine, illegal inhalants, ecstasy, rohypnol, or a prescription drug that was not prescribed and not used for its intended purpose, at all within three (3) years of January 1 of the application year will be disqualified and removed from the application process.
+Any applicant having used any illegal drug including, but not limited anabolic steroid, methamphetamines, heroin, phencyclidine (PCP), LSD, cocaine, crack cocaine, illegal inhalants, ecstasy, rohypnol, or a prescription drug that was not prescribed and not used for its intended purpose, at all within three (3) years of January 1 of the application year will be disqualified and removed from the application process.

 Having a history of illegal drug use that tends to establish a pattern will be grounds for disqualification from the hiring process.